turbot/steampipe-docs/docs/steampipe_sqlite/configure.md

 ## Persisting Your Configuration
 SQLite does not persist your module configuration; you need to load and configure the module(s) each time you start SQLite.
-Fortunately, SQLite provides a options for loading these options from a file.
+Fortunately, SQLite provides options for loading these commands from a file.

 Create a file with the commands you wish to run when SQLite starts: